-Predictive Accounting: Driver-Based Budgeting and Rolling Financial Forecasts (Currently Unavailable)
+Predictive Accounting: Driver-Based Budgeting and Rolling Financial Forecasts (Completed)

 ||2 hours for CPAs

-- Recognize the deficiencies with the traditional annual budget
+- Identify the deficiencies with the traditional annual budget

-- Apply unit-level consumption rates with forecasts to project operational expenses
+- Recognize how to apply unit-level consumption rates with forecasts to project operational

 - Identify strategic and risk mitigation projects in expense projections

 - Recognize how to apply "predictive accounting" for driver- rolling financial forecasts, what-if